Black History Month: Why Are Bridgerton Fans So Triggered By Seeing Black And Mixed-Race Actors?

 Also known as non-traditional casting, some viewers were apparently caught off guard by seeing Black actors in a show set during 19th century London.

-But despite enjoying huge success, it wasn't long before Twitter was awash with racist commentators questioning why the show featured Black people and complaining about 'historical inaccuracy'.
+But despite enjoying huge success, it wasn't long before Twitter was awash with racist commentators questioning why the show featured Black people and complaints about 'historical inaccuracy'.

-Now, ahead of the hotly-anticipated second season, historians are keen to remind viewers that many Black people lived in England at the time.
+Ahead of the hotly-anticipated second season, historians are now keen to remind viewers that many Black people lived in England at the time.
 Though they may not have been dukes or debutantes, they were there were here and they helped to shape Black British history.

 Historical mystery writer and Regency expert Erin Johnson spoke to Tyla about the Black people who lived during this period, divulged their roles in society and celebrated some of the key figures you may not have heard of before.

 The Regency era encompasses1811 to 1821, when King George III - who suffered from mental illness - was removed from power and Great Britain was governed by his son, the Prince Regent, aka King George IV.
 Bridgerton’s first season is set in 1813 and the second season will take place not long after.

 Despite widespread misconception, there were Black people living in England at this time.
 The slave trade brought thousands of enslaved men and women to Great Britain from the West Indies and Africa and it was outlawed in Britain in 1807 and the institution of slavery ended in 1833.